Welcome to the 59th edition of the Carnival of the Mobilists! Sit comfortably and get ready for a blast of the best mobile writing of the week :)

 Patrick Altoft tries to help understand the complexities of the speculations related to the Apple vs. Cisco iPhone trademark dispute and brings Eric Ramage's expert opinions as a Trademark Attorney.

 Anders Borg brings a section-by-section analysis of the MIDP 3.0 draft spec.
-I just learnt that MIDP 3.0 “is the new, yet unfinished, version of MIDP.
-CLDC/MIDP is the most popular mobile phone application platform…" Also Anders states (smiling) that this post is “not for the faint of heart” :)
+I just learned that MIDP 3.0 “is the new, yet unfinished, version of MIDP.
+CLDC/MIDP is the most popular mobile phone application platform…" Also, Anders states (smiling) that this post is “not for the faint of heart” :)

 Andreas Constantinou clarifies the mobile Linux landscape today and explains how there are five different types of offerings: from Linux support packages (the Lego bricks) all the way to complete products (the castles).
 He essentially maps Linux vendors and offers insight into how these vendors are like and unlike.

 Thomas Menguy asks whether software or OS vendors have to define the user experience.

 Welcome to Ricky Cadden, a new contributor to the CotM, with a reach review of the Nokia N75 (Cingular branded) mobile handset.

 Other Mobile Related

 VoIP Lowdown reviews Skype’s plans to enter the mobile market with Wi-Fi phones and dual-mode cordless handsets among the company’s new range of products scheduled to debut this year.